 BCITO training advisors

 Your apprentice will be assigned a dedicated BCITO training advisor who will be their professional assessor in the workplace.
-The training advisor's role is to gather and consider evidence, and to assess your apprentice's skills and knowledge level.
-Training advisors also assist employers to help apprentices learn, and mentor apprentices to help them progress to professional tradespeople.
+The training advisor's role is to gather and consider evidence and assess your apprentice's skills and knowledge.
+Training advisors also assist employers to help apprentices learn, and mentor apprentices to help them progress to competent tradespeople.

 Your training advisor will visit at least four times a year to assess your apprentice's progress.